 We decided for approach 3 (implementation package) not only because it's fast and inexpensive, but also because the resulting ISO 9001 QMS (quality management system) can be very good.
 An implementation kit doesn't need complexity to sell well; a consultant, on the other hand, may present you with an unnecessary complex system, which may be useful for a large enterprise, in order to justify the high fees.
 However, approach 3 (the use of an ISO 9001 implementation kit) is not without dangers as a bad implementation kit could also lead to an inefficient QMS with lots of bureaucracy and paperwork.

 No matter if you choose to use a consultant or an ISO 9001 implementation kit, it is important to choose wisely.
 Take your time evaluating before you decide.
 Your choice will have an impact on your operations and bottom line that shouldn't be underestimated.

 Actually, a lot, but for the purpose of an introduction to ISO 9001, we will limit the information to a few more facts that may interest you.

-ISO 9001 is published by the International Organization for Standardization (ISO), an organization consisting of representatives of countries around the world, and whose job it is to create worldwide standards (usually product standards but, as in the case of ISO 9001, also some management standards).
+ISO 9001 is published by the International Organization for Standardization (ISO), an organization consisting of representatives of countries around the world, and whose job it is to create worldwide standards (these are usually product standards but, as in the case of ISO 9001, also some management standards are published).
 Over 160 nations participate in standards development.

-There are several million companies and other organizations certified to ISO 9001 worldwide.
+There are over a million companies and other organizations certified to ISO 9001 worldwide.
 The popularity of ISO 9001 is increasing with more and more companies certified each day.